nuprl/TypeWeaver/README.md

 The experiment has multiple stages and produces intermediate results.
-Running the full experiment on the provided VM may take over 30 hours (estimate), but can be faster with more CPU cores and a faster filesystem.
+Running the full experiment on the provided VM may take over 30 hours (estimate), but can be faster with more CPU cores and better disk performance.

 TODO, rough instructions, will be cleaned up